SimonHegele/MapSampler/README.md

 Sampling of nucleotide sequences by mapping them to a reference using Minimap2.

-\+ Time and memory efficient processing of arbitrarely large query files<br>
-\-  Use of multithreading limited for large reference files.
+Especially well-suited for filtering arbitrarely large query files with smaller references.

 ## Installation